-The Simons Foundation’s Mathematics and Physical Sciences division is currently soliciting proposals for its Simons Symposia series, which brings together mathematicians, theoretical physicists and theoretical computer scientists to interact and collaborate in symposium series that focus on one topic or tightly connected group of topics.
+The Simons Foundation’s Mathematics and Physical Sciences division is currently soliciting proposals for its Simons Symposia series, which brings together mathematicians, theoretical physicists and theoretical computer scientists to interact and collaborate in a series of three symposia, held every second year and focusing on one topic or a tightly connected group of topics.

-The first meetings in the new set of series will start in the winter or spring of 2018.
-The foundation expects to fund up to two series to start in 2018.
+The first meetings in the new set of series will start in the winter or spring of 2019.
+The foundation expects to fund up to three series to start in 2019.

 Participation in a symposium is by invitation only.
 The Simons Foundation will issue invitations upon the recommendation of the organizers.
 The foundation will also make travel arrangements for all symposium participants and will provide support at the conference site.
 All expenses, including travel, lodging and meals, will be paid by the foundation.